Overview

 - A double major refers to the declaration of two majors in the College of Letters & Science.

-- A simultaneous degree refers to the declaration of two majors in different colleges at UC Berkeley.
+- A simultaneous degree refers to the declaration of majors in different Colleges at UC Berkeley.

 Deadlines